What is a Last Will and Testament?

 A Will is essential for anyone who:

-• Has minor children and wants to designate a guardian.
+- Has minor children and wants to designate a guardian.
+Parents can use a Will to plan for their children’s future and appoint guardians.

-Even if your assets are modest, a Will ensures they are distributed according to your preferences.
+Even if your assets are modest, a Will ensures they are distributed according to your preferences and helps families ensure their wishes are respected.

 What Happens Without a Will?

-• State law will determine how your property is divided, which may not align with your wishes.
+- State laws and the laws governing estates will determine how your property is divided, which may not align with your wishes.

-• Family members may face additional emotional and financial stress as they navigate legal uncertainties.
+- Family members may face additional emotional and financial stress as they navigate legal uncertainties, and without proper beneficiary designations, estates may be subject to additional legal complications.

 Some Disadvantages of Relying Solely on a Will

 While a Will is a critical document, it may not address all your estate planning needs.
+Different circumstances in life—such as incapacity, blended families, or beneficiaries with special needs—may require more than just a Will to ensure your wishes are fully carried out.
 Here are the potential drawbacks of having only a Will:

-1. Requires Probate – Yes, a Will Does NOT Avoid Probate
+1. Requires Probate – A Will Does NOT Avoid Probate

-• Lengthy Process: A Will must go through probate, a court-supervised process that can take at least 6-12 months or more.
+- Lengthy Process: A Will must go through probate, a process overseen by the probate court and other courts as necessary, which can take at least 6-12 months or more.

-• Costs: Probate can be expensive, with legal fees and court costs reducing the value of your estate.
+- Costs: Probate can be expensive, with legal fees and court costs—set by the courts and the probate court—reducing the value of your estate.

 2. Lack of Lifetime Planning

-• No Help During Incapacity: A Will only takes effect after your death.
-It does not address situations where you may become incapacitated and need someone to manage your financial or medical decisions during your lifetime.
+- No Help During Incapacity: A Will only takes effect after your death.
+Powers of Attorney are essential legal documents for managing your affairs during life and incapacity, as they grant authority to someone to handle your financial or medical decisions if you become unable to do so.
+A Will does not address situations where you may become incapacitated and need someone to manage your financial or medical decisions during your lifetime.

 3. No Direct Control Over Asset Distribution

-• Immediate Payouts: A Will generally distributes assets outright, without providing long-term financial management or protections for beneficiaries.
+- Immediate Payouts: A Will generally distributes assets outright, without providing long-term financial management or protections for beneficiaries.
 This means that once your children reach 18 years of age, they will receive all the money owed to them from your estate.
 This can also cause issues if a loved one inherits money and is relying on public benefits or is special needs.
+In such cases, you can establish a special needs trust and appoint a trustee to manage assets for a beneficiary with special needs, helping to protect their eligibility for government benefits.

 How We Can Help

-• Listening to your priorities: We take the time to understand your wishes and concerns.
+- Listening to your priorities: We take the time to understand your wishes, concerns, and the unique relationship and circumstances of each client.

 Take Control of Your Legacy